About agreement making

 - by phoning the Fair Work Commission on 1300 799 675.

-There may be multiple forms required if there is more than one employee bargaining representative or more than one union.
-(See forms F17 and F18.)
+There may be multiple forms required if there is more than 1 employee bargaining representative or more than 1 union (see forms F17 and F18).

-A Fair Work Commission matter number is an internal file number and will be completed by the office upon receipt of the application.
+A Commission matter number is an internal file number and will be completed by the office upon receipt of the application.

 F17 and F18 are statutory declarations and can only be witnessed by people authorised under theStatutory Declarations Act 1959 including a legal or medical practitioner, a Justice of the Peace, a notary public, a police officer, a minister of religion, a pharmacist or full time teacher.
-For further information on statutory declarations go to the Fact sheets & guides section.
+For further information on statutory declarations go to the Fact sheets & guides page of our website.

 What happens if there is already an agreement in place?